Vorkharium/vorkharium.github.io/_posts/2024-10-31-Ligolo-Ng-Cheatsheet.md

 ```

-Now enter the following on the Ligolo-Ng console:
+Now enter the following on the Ligolo-ng console:
 ```shell
 # Enter "session" to show the available sessions
 ligolo-ng » session